brugmanjoost/ip-addresses/README.md

 This class represents an IPv4 subnet mask, typically defined by a single 32bit unsigned integer.

 #### Property: value
 Readonly.
-Returns the 32bit unsigned integer that representst the mask.
+The 32bit unsigned integer that representst the mask.

+#### Property: length
+Readonly.
+The length of the subnet mask (the number of 1's in the binary representation).

 #### Method: toString(use3Digits)
 Returns the mask in octet format, e.g. 255.255.255.0.
 If use3Digits is true toString() returns all octets left padded with zeros, e.g. 255.255.255.000.